TejAllam/id.me-purchases/README.md

 ### Improvements :

+  - When all images are loaded at once, there is an impact on performance, this could be mitigated by pagination or sequwntal load once elements come into view.
   - CSS, could have minified and organized styles.
   - JS Functionality only 3 major logic blocks.
 Kept it simple, but tests would have helped.
   - Table column header alignment, didn't have time but could have used CSS Grid if it would help.